teampanicbear/valentin-cheval/src/content/pages/home/index.md

     - Product Design
 intro:
   title: >-
-    Finance should be a help to user's goal, not a frustration in their lives.Design's is the bridge between your company's financial solution and user needs.
+    Finance should be a help to user's goal, not a frustration in their lives.
+    Design's is the bridge between your company's financial solution and user needs.
 Design thinking is key to your financial product's success.

     My goal is to bridge the gap between complex financial systems and user-friendly design.
 I helped banks, crypto wallets, exchanges, options and derivatives to cross that bridge hand in hand.